Radio 538

-Radio 538 ([ˈraːdijoː ˌvɛivdriˈjɑxt]) is a Dutch commercial radio station that was founded in Hilversum, Netherlands in 1992.
+Radio 538 ([ˈraːdijoː ˌvɛivdriˈjɑxt]) is a Dutch commercial radio station established in Hilversum, Netherlands, in 1992.
 It is the second-most listened to radio station in the Netherlands.
-Radio 538 refers to the wavelength on which Radio Veronica used to broadcast in the 1970s.
+The name “Radio 538” refers to the wavelength on which Radio Veronica broadcast in the 1970s.
 The station is owned by Talpa Network.
-Mostly targetting a young audience, the station plays a mix of current dance, R&B, pop, and rock hits.
-The music selection is mainly based on the Dutch Top 40 chart.
-Its breakfast and drive-time shows are talk-intensive.

-The station was originally only accessible through cable.
-In 1998, Radio 538 upgraded their frequency package, allowing for different frequencies by region.
-Radio 538 launched the hip-hop and contemporary R&B program Juize, which developed into the radio station Juize FM in 2004.
-In 2011, Radio 538 created a sister television station called TV 538.
+Radio 538 plays a variety of music from the 1980s to the present, including dance, R&B, pop, and rock.
+The music selection is primarily based on the Dutch Top 40 chart.
+During morning and drive times, the station features more talk-intensive programming.